More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 But this Himalayan capital is more than just a means to an Everest-sized end.
 In fact, most visitors to Nepal don’t come for the climb, they come for the culture.

 Tourism is sometimes called the “third religion” of Nepal, after Buddhism and Hinduism.
-And despite Kathmandu’s trekker/backpacker reputation, the city actually boasts several 5-star hotels including a Hyatt Regency, a Radisson and our hotel of choice, the historic Hotel Yak & Yeti.
+And despite Kathmandu’s trekker/backpacker reputation, the city actually boasts several 5-star hotels including a Hyatt Regency, a Radisson, and our hotel of choice, the historic Hotel Yak & Yeti.

 Aside from the obvious colloquial charm of the name, the Yak & Yeti is a Kathmandu institution.
 It’s the primary base from which Everest-bound trekkers begin their journey.
 If it’s good enough for people about to summit the world’s tallest peak (like my friend Clay), it’s good enough for me.